hassansin/hassansin.github.io/_posts/2017-10-07-request-response-pattern-using-go-channles.md

 ### In Action

-Lets test our implementation by making bunch of concurrent requests.
+Lets test our implementation by making a bunch of concurrent requests.
 In each request we send a random integer.
 We then assert if we get the same random integer from the response.
 Here is the test code:

 ```go
 func main() {